Shear Force and Bending Moment in Beams and Frames

 The course of the normal force and the course of the shear force are constant beyond the jump points due to the introduction of loads.

-In the case of structures with differently aligned subareas, the shear force curve and the normal force curve have jumps at the vertices of the structure.
+In the case of differently aligned substructures, the shear force curve and the normal force curve show jumps at the vertices of the structure.

-However, the progression of moments at the vertices is usually continuous.
+However, the course of moments at the vertices is usually continuous.

 Regarding loads